scottgoering/HeaterMeter-wiki/Alarm-Script-Recipes.md

 ~~~

 ### Time Delays (UNTESTED)
 Often you may not want be notified when the alarm happens but some time after it happens.
 Cron can be used.
 Note cron only has per-minute resolution so don't try to make things happen every N seconds.
+This example calls the alarm-all script 1 hour after the alarm triggers.
 ~~~
 #!/bin/sh
 # If no parameter, this is a regular alarm